sahlet-official/userlog/Research/ResearchWhenISleep.md

 + Functions: The application provides a set of melodies that play at a certain time interval that the user sets.
 + Pricing: is free.
 + Popularity: 10+ mln downloads.
-+ Pross: Nice interface.
++ Pros: Nice interface.
 + Cons: Does not record the time of falling asleep on its own.

   The same as the Pzizz app.
-A set of melodies for sleep and melitation, with bad monetary policy.
+A set of melodies for sleep and meditation, with bad monetary policy.

 Not suitable.